metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Compare-WinModule.md

 ## NOTES

-Following modifications by metablaster November 2020:
+The Following modifications by metablaster November 2020:

 - Added comment based help based on original comments
 - Code formatting according to the rest of project design